Daniilms/TODO-React/README.md

 ## How to use

-Like a regular TODO App, choose category of task, then write something in input.
+Like a regular TODO App, choose the category of a task, then enter something in input.

 ## Used technologies